 Estimating the age of antique bottles can sometimes be a difficult task even for the experienced collector.
 However, by following some basic guidelines anyone can determine approximate age.
 Although this brief article is primarily intended for American-made bottles, glass from other countries has evolved similarly.
 This outline covers basic patterns but note that there are exceptions to every rule.

 Most bottles produced in the past 150 years were formed by blowing molten glass into a mold.
 Molds were made of iron or wood and consist of 2 or 3 pieces.
-When the bottle was removed from a mold, a faint seam remained in the glass, running from the base to the mouth.
-In a 3-piece mold, a seam often runs horizontally around the shoulder of the bottle.
-The key to determining age is how far the mold seam extends up the neck and mouth.
+When the bottle was removed from a mold, a faint seam remained in the glass, running from the base to a point somewhere between the shoulder on up to the top edge of the mouth.
+In a 3-piece mold, a seam often runs horizontally around the shoulder of the bottle with opposing seams on the neck.

 Pontil mark – A iron rod was often stuck to the base of hand blown bottles prior to approximately 1860.
 This allowed an assistant to hold the bottle while a glassblower would attach and finish the lip of the vessel.
 When the bottle was broken or sheared, a ring or area of rough glass or grey graphite remained.
 The pontil is a definitive mark that dates glass.
 Be aware that reproductions can have smooth, molded pontil marks or sometimes an authentic looking jagged mark.